HMS Queen Elizabeth (1913): Main attack on 18 March

 The event that decided the battle took place on the night of 18 March, when the Ottoman minelayer Nusret laid a series of mines across the head of Eren Köy Bay, a wide bay along the Asiatic coast right at the entrance to the strait, in front of the Kephez minefield.
 The Ottomans had noticed that the British ships were turning to starboard as they retreated into the bay.
 The new line of 20 mines ran parallel to the shore, anchored at a height of fifteen metres and spaced about 91 metres apart.
 Because of the clear water, the mines could be seen through the water by reconnaissance aircraft.

 The British plan for 18 March was to take out the defences of the first five minefields, which were to be cleared overnight.
 The next day, the remaining defences around the Narrows were to be overcome and the last five minefields removed.
 The operation continued without the British and French knowing of the recent additions to the Ottoman minefields.
 The battleships were deployed in three lines, two British and one French, with support ships on the flanks and two ships in reserve.
-After the Queen Elizabeth had slowly entered the strait under constant fire, she reached her attack position at around 11:00 and opened fire on the fortifications at Çanakkale at 11:25.
+After Queen Elizabeth had slowly entered the strait under constant fire, she reached her attack position at around 11:00 and opened fire on the fortifications at Çanakkale at 11:25.
 At first, the attack seemed to go according to plan, but after several ships hit the mines laid earlier in the afternoon, it was decided to withdraw as darkness fell.
 Queen Elizabeth took part in further naval operations with heavy losses until the beginning of May.
 But after several battleships were sunk in May, the Admiralty decided to cease constant battleship support.
-Thus, on 12 May, the Queen Elizabeth left the Dardanelles and returned home.
+Thus, on 12 May, Queen Elizabeth left the Dardanelles and returned home.

 She then proceeded to Gibraltar and on to Scapa Flow, where she joined the 5th Battle Squadron on 26 May 1916.
 From 22 May to 4 June 1916, she was overhauled at Rosyth, so she did not take part in the Battle of Jutland.
 Also in June, she temporarily became the flagship of the 5th Battle Squadron.
 In July, the ship underwent another overhaul.
 After her recommissioning in 1917, she briefly served as U.S. Admiral Mayo's flagship.